Insulin detemir cartridges

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.
 Symptoms may include chills; dizziness; drowsiness; fainting; headache; increased heartbeat; increased hunger; loss of consciousness; nervousness; seizures; shakiness; sweating; tremor; vision changes; weakness.Proper storage of insulin detemir cartridges:

-Store new (unopened) cartridge systems or prefilled syringes in the refrigerator, between 36 and 46 degrees F (2 and 8 degrees C).
+CARTRIDGE SYSTEMS AND PREFILLED SYRINGES: Store new (unopened) cartridge systems and prefilled syringes in the refrigerator, between 36 and 46 degrees F (2 and 8 degrees C).
 Do not freeze.
-Store used (open) cartridge systems and prefilled syringes at room temperature, below 86 degrees F (30 degrees C).
+Store used (open) cartridge systems or prefilled syringes at room temperature, below 86 degrees F (30 degrees C).
 Do NOT store used (open) cartridges or prefilled syringes in the refrigerator.
 Do NOT store used (open) cartridges or prefilled syringes with the needle in place.
 Store away from heat and light.
 Throw away unrefrigerated or used cartridge systems or prefilled syringes after 42 days, even if they still contain medicine.

 - If you have any questions about insulin detemir cartridges, please talk with your doctor, pharmacist, or other health care provider.

 - Insulin detemir cartridges is to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.

 - Check with your pharmacist about how to dispose of unused medicine.